 Isolated thrombocytopenia with an otherwise normal CBC in a patient in whom other causes have been excluded.

-Other causes of thrombocytopenia: see Disorders of Platelets.
+Other causes of thrombocytopenia: see Platelet Disorders.

 Treatment is not necessary in patients who are not bleeding.
 “Prophylactic treatment” might be considered in patients with extreme thrombocytopenia (eg, <20,000-30,000/microL) or prior to a procedure.